CyTube/cytube-docker/README.md

 After you have the files, open the config.yaml file and edit the information in the config to meet your specific needs. calzoneman has thoroughly commented the file to give you a good idea of what needs to be edited.

-After editting your config.yaml file you will need to edit the docker-compose.yml to match what you have entered in the config.yaml file.
-It is commented to give you an idea of what needs to be editted.
+After editing your config.yaml file you will need to edit the docker-compose.yml to match what you have entered in the config.yaml file.
+It is commented to give you an idea of what needs to be edited.

 When you have finished the previous steps start the containers by running ```docker-compose up -d``` this will cause docker-compose to build the Dockerfile and start the sync and mariadb/mysql containers.